header-image

 In the beginning, Chance (the boy) is about to move from the city to the suburbs because of his father's new job.
 And he is just positive that his life is going to be unbearably boring.
 He also feels really deeply misunderstood by his relentlessly optimistic family, because he is a serious pessimist and he longs to find someone who will understand him.
 As I said, they have the same situation.
 Penny, the marionette, is facing life in storage when her museum closes and life in a box is also going to be unbearable.
 The only way anyone can hear Penny's thoughts is to touch her strings, but she's been high on the shelf in a museum for years and so she longs for someone who can understand her.

 Now once Chance finds Penny and they begin to communicate and they form a friendship, they make a plan to run away together and join the carnival because they both want adventure and they want to escape their boring lives.
 As they practice their act, they learn that they can swap souls, swap places, which they think is really cool and interesting.
-And then their plan to run away is thwarted when the puppeteer, the villain of the plot who built Penny, returns and steals the marionette but doesn't realize that Chance's soul is still in.
+And then their plan to run away is thwarted when the puppeteer, the antagonist of the story who built Penny, returns and steals the marionette but doesn't realize that Chance's soul is still in.

 So Chance is trapped in a marionette's body and he's at the mercy of this evil puppeteer, which is not at all the kind of adventure that he wanted, and Penny is free, but she's in Chance's body.
 And so she sets off to rescue him from the puppeteer, but she knows the whole time that ultimately she'll have to sacrifice her newfound freedom if she really wants to save him.
 So the stakes are really high here for both of them — Chance might be stuck in a doll's body forever and the only way Penny can save him is by giving up her own freedom.